-The purpose of Human Resource Management lies in successful utilization of people to attain specific as well as organizational goals.
+The purpose of Human Resource Management lies in the successful utilization of people to attain specific as well as organizational goals.
 This includes both the personnel (i.e., hiring employees and upholding employee information); and payroll function (retaining the employee information associated with employee payment).
 Human Resource Management typically means to engage, improve and preserve sufficiently capable employees, to implement the activities essential to achieve organizational aims.

 Human Resource Management is a method to realize competence and drive efficiency in organizational work.
 Therefore, its chief determination remains in accomplishing organizational goals.
 It has to benefit organizations by outlining clearly defined aims and achieving them.